-- tell your doctor and pharmacist if you are allergic to aprepitant or any other medications, or any of the ingredients in aprepitant capsules or oral suspension.
+- tell your doctor and pharmacist if you are allergic to aprepitant, any other medications, or any of the ingredients in aprepitant capsules or oral suspension.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have or have ever had liver disease.

-- tell your doctor if you are pregnant or plan to become pregnant.
-If you are taking birth control medications during treatment with aprepitant you should also use an additional method of birth control to avoid pregnancy during treatment with aprepitant and for one month after treatment.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you are taking birth control medications during treatment with aprepitant you should also use an additional method of birth control to avoid pregnancy during treatment with aprepitant and for one month after your final dose.
 Talk to your doctor about birth control methods while you are taking aprepitant and after treatment.
 If you become pregnant while taking aprepitant, call your doctor.

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.